 - Margin and Cash accounts

-TD Direct Investing Investment Types
+TD Direct Investing Investment Products

 You can choose from a variety of investments for your account:

 Equities: These are stocks or shares of a company.
-When you purchase a stock, you become a part-owner in the company, and may earn dividends and capital gains.
+When you purchase a stock, you become a part-owner in the company and may earn dividends and capital gains.

-Options: These financial derivatives have values that are dependent on the underlying asset (e.g. stock).
+Options: These financial derivatives have values dependent on the underlying asset (e.g. stock).
 An options contract gives an investor the right to buy or sell the underlying asset at a specific price within a specific time frame.

 Mutual Funds: These are professionally managed portfolios of stocks, bonds, etc. They have built-in management fees.

-Fixed Income Assets: Includes Government of Canada, provincial, corporate, and municipal bonds; mortgage-backed securities, and money market instruments e.g. treasury bills, banker’s acceptances and commercial papers.
+Fixed Income Assets: Includes Government of Canada, provincial, corporate, and municipal bonds; mortgage-backed securities; and money market instruments, e.g. treasury bills, bankerโs acceptances, and commercial papers.

-Term Deposits: Investors with a short term investment horizon or low risk tolerance can invest using term deposits and GICs.
+Term Deposits: Investors with a short-term investment horizon or low-risk tolerance can invest using term deposits and GICs.

 TD Direct Investing Fees